krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ## Basic resources profiling
 {: #basic-resources }

-Before you start any profiler first thing you need to know is what is your goal.
-Only after that you can choose proper mode of Async-profiler.
-Let's start with basics.
+Before you start any profiler, the first thing you need to know is what your goal is.
+Only after that you can choose the proper mode of async-profiler.
+Let's start with the basics.

 ### Wall-clock
 {: #wall }